Select a Decade

 Aztec jerseys in Mexico

-Another World Cup win for Brazil in Umbro, this time in Mexico.
-The aptly named Aztec shirts were the innovation of the time, a lightweight and breathable garment designed to combat the heat of a Mexican summer.
+Another World Cup win for Brazil at the tournament in Mexico, the third time they've triumphed wearing Umbro kits.
+The aptly named Aztec shirts were the key innovation of the time, a lightweight and breathable garment designed to combat the heat of a Mexican summer.

 World Cup Win